nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/goto_chart.rst.txt

 Adding Conditionals: Home Versus Away For The Modern Era
 ========================================================

+Outside of team/player strength (:ref:`which can have a very large effect
-The conditional providing the greatest discrimination is probably adding whether :doc:`the team coming back is at home or away </analysis/home_v_away>`.
-Then, :doc:`limiting the seasons to the modern era </analysis/20_is_new_18>`.
+<what-an-8-point-shift-looks-like>`), the conditional providing the greatest
+discrimination is probably adding whether :doc:`the team coming back is at home or away
+</analysis/home_v_away>`.
+Then, :doc:`limiting the seasons to the modern era

-Adding those two conditions gives you these two plots, which will give you a more accurate probability:
+</analysis/20_is_new_18>`.
+Adding those two conditions gives you these two plots, which
+will give you a more accurate probability:

 .. raw:: html